simonrob/email-oauth2-proxy/README.md

 See the [dependencies and setup](#dependencies-and-setup) section below for help resolving this, and also the [advanced configuration](#advanced-configuration) section for additional options (including fully headless deployments and integration with a secrets manager).

 Finally, open your email client and configure its server details to match the ones you set in the proxy's configuration file.
-The correct server to use with an account is identified using the port number you select in your client – for example, to use the sample Office 365 details, this would be `localhost` on port `1993` for IMAP, `localhost` on port `1995` for POP and `localhost` on port `1587` for SMTP.
+The correct server to use with an account is identified using the port number you select in your client – for example, to use the sample Office 365 details, this would be `localhost` on port `1993` for IMAP, port `1995` for POP and port `1587` for SMTP.
 The proxy supports multiple accounts simultaneously, and all accounts associated with the same provider can share the same proxy server.
 The local connection in your email client should be configured as unencrypted to allow the proxy to operate, but the connection between the proxy and your email server is always secure (implicit SSL/TLS for IMAP and POP; implicit or explicit (STARTTLS) SSL/TLS for SMTP).
 See the [sample configuration file](emailproxy.config) for additional documentation about advanced features, including local encryption, account configuration inheritance and support for running in a container.